chaoss/metrics/README.md

 [Contribute and Participate](https://chaoss.community/participate/).
 If you would like to propose a new metric to this repository, open a new issue and provide a pull request to open the discussion about inclusion.
 If you would like to provide metric details, we have a __[metric-template](activity-metrics/metric-template.md)__ to be used for new detail metric pages.
 Follow the same approach regarding an issue/pull request to have your changes potentially merged.

-# List of Activity Metrics
+# Full List of Activity Metrics

-We list and describe activity metrics.
-For different situations, the metrics have different meanings.
-Each activity metric can be used in association with other metrics in the creations of value-oriented health metrics.
-How the metrics live in practice is work that happens in teh WGs.
+The following is a full list of identified metrics.
+How the metrics live in practice is work that happens in the WGs.

 |Name|Description|